 For this PointsBet Tennessee review, we will answer all your questions about PointsBet online sportsbook.
-From how to get signed up, to whether you need a bonus code or promo code to take advantage of PointsBet’s match deposit offer, worth up to $250, to how exactly PointsBetting works and what is the PointsBet Karma Kommittee?
+From how to get signed up, to whether you need a bonus code or promo code to take advantage of PointsBet’s risk free bets offer, worth up to $2,000, to how exactly PointsBetting works and what is the PointsBet Karma Kommittee?

 Make sure to use our links when downloading the PointsBet app for iOS and Android as we make sure you get the best offers possible.
 And now, let’s dive into what is one of the most exciting sportsbooks to enter the Tennessee sports betting market.

 PointsBet offers a valuable promo code for its sportsbook.
-If you sign up using the PointsBet promo code, BONUSNOW you will receive a deposit match offer of up to $250.
+If you sign up using the PointsBet promo code, BETBONUS you will receive up to $2,000 in risk free bets!

 For example, if you deposit $150, you will have $300 to play with, but if you deposit $250, you will have a grand total of $500 to play with!
 This money cannot be withdrawn and has to be played through to be released.
 Once you play through the credit, you will be able to withdraw your winnings.